 Learning any language takes time and lots of study.
 This is a complex and challenging process.
 Isn’t it?

 Could this be a myth, fallacy, wrong perception, or stumbling block?
-Or a well-established truth supported by solid proof, study, and research?
+Is there a clear truth backed by strong proof and research?
 And how complicated and easy is it?

-The first question that naturally arises is to figure out how tricky the learning process would be.
-That is why you are here, reading this.
-Right?
+The first question that naturally arises is how tricky the learning process would be.
+That is why you are here, reading this, right?

 TABLE OF CONTENTS